TZstatsADS/Fall2016-proj4-HolyMonarch/README.md

 I extracted the testset's features.
 And use Neural Network models to predict its topic.
 If the song cannot be labaled as even 1 of the topic, the algorithm will just give the most generalized rank of words.
 If the song is labled as only 1 topic, the algorithm will return the rank of words in that specific topic.
-If the song is labled for multiple topic, the algorithm will return the average rank of words in all the related topic.
+If the song is labled as multiple topic, the algorithm will return the average rank of words in all the related topic.

-Here I use topic's words rank directly as song's words rank to avoid overfitting.
+Here I used topic's words rank directly as song's words rank to avoid overfitting.